diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

 ### Adding secure routes

-The first step is to protect some routes of our application.
+The first step is to secure some routes of our application.
 For this demo we will expose the routes `/` and `/login` to everyone, and only expose `/users` to people whom can provide a valid JWT token.
-To achieve this, we can add `spring-boot-starter-security` to our `pom.xml`.
+To achieve this, we can start by adding `spring-boot-starter-security` to our `pom.xml`.
 This will give us the necessary classes to start working with authentication in Spring Boot.
-In addition, we will add a dependency to manage our JWTs for us.
+In addition, we will add a dependency to manage our JWTs.

      		<dependency>
      			<groupId>org.springframework.boot</groupId>